Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

 ## Chapter 4: Associators and synaptic plasticity

 - Two forms of neural plasticity
-  - Structural: the generation of new connections and changes in the topology of the network.
+  - *Structural*: the generation of new connections and changes in the topology of the network.
-  - Functional: the changing of strength values of existing connections.
+  - *Functional*: the changing of strength values of existing connections.
 - It’s important to distinguish between developmental mechanisms from adaptations in mature organisms.
 The difference between nature and nurture; between innate and learned.
-- Hebbian learning: neurons that fire together wire together.
+- *Hebbian learning*: neurons that fire together wire together.
 - Hebbian learning is an example of functional plasticity that depends on activity.
 - More generally, Hebbian learning is an instance of association.
 - In contrast to computers, we can learn associations that can trigger memories based on related/partial information and we believe that this is essential for human cognition.
 - However, Hebbian learning must be limited by some form of synaptic depression or else the association would keep rising and get out of control.
 - The weights would become extremely large and so the response of the neuron becomes unspecific to the input pattern.
-- Personal note: Maybe association follows the “if you don’t use it, you lose it” rule that if a synapse isn’t used, it disappears.
+- *Personal note*: Maybe association follows the “if you don’t use it, you lose it” rule that if a synapse isn’t used, it disappears.
 - This may also reflect why distributed, retrieval practice is the most efficient for learning.
 We’re trying to rerun the same pathways without input.
 - We’ve seen that a stimulus capturing only part of the pattern associated with an object can still trigger memories about that object.
 - This ability to recall from partial input is also called pattern completion.